Completing the Application

 For transfer applicants, the Mid-Term Report should arrive as early in April as possible.
 Brief progress reports from individual professors are welcome if your school does not provide mid-term grades or evaluations.

 We do not advise students as to which classes to take prior to their admission to Brown.
-We believe that this is a choice that each student must make based on what is best for her or him.
+We believe that this is a choice that each student must make based on what is best for you.
 If you do choose to drop a course or change your course load at any time during the application process, it is your obligation to update your application accordingly.

 If you have already been admitted, however, you must maintain the course load that you submitted with your application material.
 If you want to make any changes to your course load after you have been admitted, you must contact our office in writing and request permission.
 All requests will be reviewed by the Board of Admission.